Updated: Dec 7, 2020

 As an aside, Paula had grown up in the canal zone and they had shared how the previous president of Panama had gotten the country in serious debt for certain projects, and now the country was trying to ease the financial burden by raising canal transit rates.
 Apparently now the fees for a container ship to cross are about $1 million USD.
 Small sailboats got jacked as well from a couple hundred dollars to a couple thousand.
 The higher rates sent more traffic towards the Suez Canal.
 Don't ask for details or particulars, cuz I don't know but it was interesting to hear.

-The Tri-Cans had arrived the day before, as well as some of the other riders we'd met, and I planned to move to their hotel the next day.
+The Canadians Three had arrived in Panama City the day before me, as well as some of the other riders we'd met.
+I planned to move to their hotel the next day.

 I got going the next morning a bit later to allow traffic to die down a bit, which was pointless.
-It was stop and go, (mainly stop) and it took an hour to get to the tiny shop.
-I asked about pulling the rear wheel out front, but they insisted I take the bike to the garage.
+It was stop and go, mainly stop, and it took an hour to get to the tiny shop.
+I asked about pulling the rear wheel out in front of the shop, but they insisted I take the bike to the garage.
 That entailed removing the side cases to squeeze the bike down a long hallway alongside the building into a basement.

-After pulling the wheel, the owner took both it and the new rear, put them on his scooter and took off to a tire shop.
+After pulling the wheel, the owner took both it and the new rear tire, put them on his scooter and took off to a tire shop.

-The MotoZ tire looked seriously beefy and could be mounted either direction, one way being recommended for 50/50 use and the other for more offroad.
-I indicated to mount them for more offroad, but when he returned it was the other way.
+The MotoZ tire looked seriously beefy and could be mounted either direction, one way being recommended for 50/50 use and the other for more off-road conditions.
+I indicated to mount them for off-road, but when he returned it was the other way.
 Oh well.
-I tossed the spare front tire over the rear case and planned to rent it to Charlie for photo ops to try and pay for it :D
+I tossed the spare front tire over the rear case and planned to rent it to Charlie for photo ops.

 BTW if you don't have WhatsApp go ahead and download it for your phone.
-EVERYONE from Mexico south uses it.
+EVERYONE from Mexico southward uses it.

 We've all been laying around the hotel rooms anxiously awaiting Friday for the Stahlratte.
-Panama City reminds me of New York City with a lazy Carribean attitude.
+Panama City reminds me of New York City with a lazy Caribbean attitude.
 It's a big, hard city that doesn't care, but in a laid back way.
 Seems like a place one could easily drop off the radar if one chose.
-We've done some exploration but tomorrow we're planning on doing a canal tour in one massive moto group.
+We've done some exploration but tomorrow we're planning on doing a canal tour.